dentarg/auth0-blog/_posts/2017-12-05-how-poor-identity-access-management-equals-security-breaches.markdown

 Deloitte's lack of identity access management left them extremely vulnerable.
 They basically built a giant fortress around their data but left the keys in the door.

+{% include tweet_quote.html quote_text="Not giving the right attention to identity access management can be very harmful to you company." %}

 ### Implement 2FA Everywhere

 Millions of passwords are compromised every day.
 Even if you lose credentials through a phishing scheme or a lost device, [two-factor authentication (2FA)](https://auth0.com/learn/two-factor-authentication/) makes it really difficult for thieves to gain access.